Gabelonio/Informatika/README.md

 technologies focused on visualization and interaction.

 ### Structure
-This visual prototype uses HTML, CSS and the Bootstrap library to model the visuals of this prototype.<br>
+This visual prototype uses HTML, CSS and the Bootstrap library to model the visuals of this prototype<br>
-It also considers practices with responsiveness (media queries)
+It also considers practices with responsiveness (media queries).

 The model has the following views :